Why we give

 How to give

 You can give cash or cheques at a Sunday service – envelopes are available.
 Bank details and forms to give direct online or via standing order are available from the finance assistant in the office.
-One-off donations can be made through our Beacon Church App (Android phones only), although we do incur a 35p + 2.1% per transaction charge to receive these.

 Whichever way you use to give to God’s work through the Beacon Church, please fill out a Gift Aid Declaration if you are a UK tax payer.
 This enables us to claim back 25p from the taxman for every £1 you give.